copenlu/academic-kickstart/content/talk/2023_1_carlsberg/index.md

 # Abstract and optional shortened version.
 abstract = ""
 abstract_short = "1 PhD fellowship on fair and accountable natural language processing is available in CopeNLU.
 The positions are funded by a Carlsberg Semper Ardens project on detecing biases in job ads.
-The application deadline is 28 February 2023."
+The application deadline is 24 May 2023."
 # abstract_short = "25 Marie Skłodowska-Curie PhD fellowships available at the University of Copenhagen Faculty of Science"

 # Name of event and optional event URL.